jojozhuang/jojozhuang.github.io/_posts/2016-02-26-building-website-with-jsp-and-mysql.md

 MySQL is the most popular Open Source Relational SQL Database Management System.
 MySQL is one of the best RDBMS being used for developing various web-based software applications.

 ## 2. Prerequisites
+### 2.1 Java Development Environment
 Development environment has been setup.
 JDK, Eclipse and Tomcat are all installed.
-Otherwise, refer to [Setup Java Development Environment]({% link _posts/2016-02-10-setting-up-java-development-environment.md %}) to setup your development environment.
+Otherwise, refer to [Setting up Java Development Environment]({% link _posts/2016-02-10-setting-up-java-development-environment.md %}) to setup your development environment.
+### 2.2 MySQL Database
+MySQL database has been installed.
+Otherwise, refer to [Installing MySQL and Workbench on Mac]({% link _posts/2016-02-25-installing-mysql-and-workbench-on-mac.md %}) to install MySQL database and MySQL Workbench.

-## 3. JSP Project
+## 3. Setting up JSP Project
 ### 3.1 Creating Dynamic Web Project
 In Eclipse, File->New->Dynamic Web Project, specify project name as 'JSPTutorial'.
 ### 3.2 Adding Libraries to the Project